 1. Audit Your Existing Channel Dependence

-Before you can take the leap to diversify, it’s important to understand where you stand.
-You need to ensure that you’ve completed a channel audit, like where your installs coming from, or if you are relying too heavily on organics from a single app store.
+Before you can leap to diversify, it’s important to understand where you stand.
+You need to ensure that you’ve completed a channel audit, like where your installs are coming from, or if you are relying too heavily on organics from a single app store.

 2. Build Diversification Around User Intent, Not Just Channels